BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- shield
+- [Shield]
-- hand weapon
+- [Hand Weapon]
-- Armoured horse
+- [Armoured Horse]

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]

 **SPECIAL RULES**

 - **Phalanx** `ACTIVE`

-Easterlings can use pike and shield without penalty.
+Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
 If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.

 - **The Gleaming Horde** `ACTIVE`

-While mounted, gain the Shieldwall rule.
+While mounted, gain the [Shieldwall] rule.
 The +1 Defence applies to both rider and mount.
-Hero models don't need a shield to benefit from this special rule.
+Hero models don't need a [shield][Shield] to benefit from this special rule.

 </div>

 ---
 <div class="unitCard" markdown>

 ### EASTERLING WAR PRIEST [60 POINTS]